-The Board had nine members elected by the stockholders in 2014.
-On July 31, 2014 the Board appointed John C. Harvey to the Board, effective July 31, 2014, and as a result, the Board currently has 10 members.
-Except for Mr. Gauthier who serves as our Chief Executive Officer and President, all of our nominees for directors are "independent" as defined by the applicable rules of The NASDAQ Stock Market, Inc. ("NASDAQ").
+All nine current Board members were elected by the stockholders in 2015.
+Except for Mr. Gauthier who serves as our chief executive officer, president and chief operating officer, all of our nominees for directors are "independent" as defined by the applicable rules of The NASDAQ Stock Market, Inc. ("NASDAQ").
 Because our Chairman of the Board has no affiliation with the Company other than serving as Chairman of the Board, we do not have a senior non-executive director.
-Concluding a 47-year term on the VSE Board, David M. Osnos is retiring from the Board effective May 5, 2015.
 Our nine independent directors regularly have the opportunity to meet without any management members present.
-During 2014, there were five regular Board meetings and two additional Board meetings regarding the acquisition of four business units from Killick Aerospace Group in January 2015.
-Of the elected directors who were Board members for the full calendar year of 2014, each director attended at least 75% of the total number of Board meetings (in person or by telephone) and at least 75% of the meetings of Board committees on which he or she served (during the period that he or she served).
+During 2015, there were five regular Board meetings.
+During 2015 each of our directors attended at least 75% of the total number of Board meetings (in person or by telephone) and at least 75% of the meetings of board committees on which he or she served (during the period that he or she served).
 We do not have a specific policy regarding attendance at the annual stockholders meeting.
-All directors, however, are encouraged to attend if available, and we try to ensure that at least one independent director attends the annual stockholder meeting and is available to answer stockholder questions.
-Nine directors, including our then eight independent directors, attended our annual stockholders meeting in 2014.
+All directors, including our eight independent directors, attended our annual stockholders meeting and is available to answer stockholder questions.
+All nine directors, including our eight independent directors, attended our annual stockholders meeting in 2015.